 - Start a painting and work on it each lunch break

-- If you play music, get the stress out on whatever instrument you play
+- If you play music, get it out on whichever instrument you play

 - Try a YouTube dance lesson